 Discover the rich diversity of animals that call the Puget Sound nearshore habitat home.
 By interacting with live marine invertebrates, students will learn how to classify animals into phyla based on physical characteristics.
 They will also explore the biodiversity of the intertidal ecosystem, and the ways in which the organisms are interrelated.

 Discover the Seattle Aquarium with your students!
-Guide them through face-to-face interactions with marine animals as they explore the exhibits, from the cool waters of Puget Sound to the tropical coral reefs of the Pacific.
-Make sure to stop by our hands-on tide pools, interact with a diver at one of our interpretive shows, and visit our new harbor seal exhibit.
+Guide them through face-toface interactions with marine animals as they explore the exhibits, from the cool waters of Puget Sound to the tropical coral reefs of the Pacific.
+Make sure to stop by our hands-on tide pools and interact with a diver at one of our interpretive shows.

 Rates apply to pre-registered groups of 10 or more.
 Adults/youth ages 4 and over: $9.50 Children ages 0–3: free Passes, discounted tickets, coupons and Seattle Aquarium membership cards are not valid for school group admission fees.

 Program start times: 9:45am (pre-K only), 10:45am, 12:15pm and 1:45pm.
 We can accommodate two groups per time slot.
 Groups must arrive at the Aquarium a minimum of 15 minutes prior to the start of the program.
 Five minutes before the program begins, an Aquarium instructor will meet your group to take you upstairs to our classrooms.

 Program length: 30 minutes for pre-K programs; 60 minutes for all other programs.

 Minimum number of students is 10; maximum number of students for Pre-K is 25; grades K–12 is 32.

 Due to space and safety concerns, a maximum of 10 chaperones will be permitted into the classroom.